 Which web browser should I use?

-While our website should be compatible with any modern web browser and Internet Explorer, our Wizard applications require that you use either Microsoft Edge or Internet Explorer.
+While our website should be compatible with any modern web browser and Internet Explorer, our Wizard applications require that you use Internet Explorer or Microsoft Edge.
 We use Microsoft's ClickOnce technology for the deployment of our Wizard applications to your desktop.

 Some Organizations may block ClickOnce applications from executing

 You will usually get a message that says the application failed to run or open.
 There is probably a "Details" button that when clicked will open up a box with more information.
 Please click that, select all of the message text, and send that to us for confirmation.

 If you're on an Army network, such as one of the installations, this is probably the case.